Inigo-Azcarate/CSLG_ModeChoice/README.md

 # Make the model work

 1. Download (clone) the repo on your own computer.
-2. Download raw_data folder from here and paste it on the [preprocessing](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing) folder.
+2. Download raw_data folder from here and paste it on the \preprocessing folder.
-3. a) A
+3. a) [long version]  Run the code on \preprocessing on the order shown on its README (https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing).
-   b) A
+   b) [short version] Download the
 4. A